 - Divisible Microplate: Anti-nuclear antibodies (ANA profile) are bound to microwells.

-- Calibrator And Control Negative: ANA antibodies in a serum/buffer matrix.
+- Calibrator And Control Negative.

 - Sample Buffer (5x).

 - TMB Substrate.

 The minimum detection sensitivity level of human IgG autoantibodies to anti-nuclear antibodies (antinuclear antibodies) using current ANA ELISA kit was diagn.
 95.5%.The dynamic range for this assay is cut-off index 1.0.

 – Expected Values: In a normal range = Cut-off Index 1.0, Border Line = 1.0 – 1.2, Negative = < 1.0, Positive = > 1.2.

 – Clinical Diagnosis: Sensitivity (95.5%), Specificity (97.6%), Overall agreement (96.9%).